peprodev/ultimate-invoice/readme.txt

 = How can I contribute to this plugin? =

-You can help us improve our works by committing your changes to Pepro Dev's Github repository: https://github.com/peprodev/ultimate-invoice
+You can help us improve our works by committing your changes to our Github repository: [github.com/peprodev/ultimate-invoice](https://github.com/peprodev/ultimate-invoice)

 == Screenshots ==